thadUra/Snapchat-Data-Analyzer/README.md

 After running the program, you will need to paste the data folder location into the terminal when prompted.

+## Future of the Project

+The current version of this project is focused on funcntionality and getting the correct results.

+Future versions will attempt to improve run time and parse through the Snapchat data in a more efficient manner.
+Some features run at high polynomial time.
+Statistics of time breakdowns will be produced shortly.

 ## Features